A Decade Underground

-A Decade Underground is a CD and digital download set released on August 10, 2010 by Linkin Park Underground.
+A Decade Underground is a digital download set released on August 10, 2010, by Linkin Park Underground.
 The compilation album was the second compilation album and eleventh released EP by LP Underground.
 This release is one of the albums released per year by the fan club.

 Content

 The album contains ten tracks.
 Out of these ten tracks nine are demos or lesser known songs from the band.
 The one track is a live cover of the band Temple of the Dog featuring its lead vocalist Chris Cornell.
 The album features tracks from the previous LP Underground albums by year.

 The track listing contains all the tracks from their retail released compilation Songs from the Underground (2008) in the same order, but also includes the later released "Across the Line" and "Pretend to Be" as bonus tracks.

 Background

 "And One" (3rd track) and "Part of Me" (8th track) are also included in the LP Underground 1.0, the re-issue of the Hybrid Theory EP, which was originally by the former name Hybrid Theory.
-Both the songs originally released on November 28, 2008 in Linkin Park's second EP Songs from the Underground.
+Both the songs originally released on November 28, 2008, in Linkin Park's second EP Songs from the Underground.

 "Dedicated (Demo 1999) (5th track) was included in the EP LP Underground 2.0 and was also included in the EP Songs from the Underground.

 "Sold My Soul to Yo Mama" (4th track) is included in LP Underground 4.0, it contains samples of "Points of Authority" and "Papercut" that originally appeared in their first studio release of the band, Hybrid Theory (2000).
 The song originally appeared on Songs from the Underground.

 "Announcement Service Public" (1st track) and "Qwerty" (2nd track) are included in LP Underground 6.0.
 Both tracks originally appeared on Songs from the Underground.

 "My December (Live 2008) [Piano Version]" (7th track) in 2008, which can be heard on Songs from the Underground.

 The Temple of the Dog cover of the song "Hunger Strike" performed by Chris Cornell with the band's lead vocalist Chester Bennington, can now be heard on the band's second extended play, Songs from the Underground.

 "Across the Line " (9th track) can be heard on LP Underground 9.0: Demos.

-"Pretend to Be" (10th track) can be heard on the LP Underground X: Demos album that was originally released on November 17, 2010 via Machine Shop and the LP Underground website.
+"Pretend to Be" (10th track) can be heard on the LP Underground X: Demos album that was originally released on November 17, 2010, via Machine Shop and the LP Underground website.